JIF945/ReadMeGenerator/Develop/README.md

  ## Installation
-  on the command line run npm i
+ video

  ## Usage
- video
+ Click the video link for usage. video

  ## Credits
- no noe
+ none

  ## Contact
  To contact me about this project i can be reached at
  * Email:
- no
+ email
  * Github:
- no
+ email